uxmal/reko/README.md

 ## Recent versions

+### Version 0.5.3.0
+* Support for the MIPS architecture, and MIPS support in the PE and ELF image format
+* TextViewer now supports free selection of text.

 ### Version 0.5.2.0
 * New structural analysis inspired by "Native x86 Decompilation Using Semantics-Preserving Structural Analysis and Iterative Control-Flow